saurishc/saurishc.github.io/about.md

 As a postdoctoral fellow, I started my journey at the [Indian Institute of Science](http://www.physics.iisc.ac.in/).
 There, I worked in Chandan Dasgupta's group.
 From there, I moved to the [International Centre for Theoretical Sciences](https://icts.res.in/).
 In ICTS, I worked with Subhro Bhattacharjee and Abhishek Dhar.
 My final days as a postdoc were spent at the [Nanyang Technological University](https://personal.ntu.edu.sg/r.ni/) is Ran Ni's group.
 During this entire time, I worked on problems in statistical physics and condensed matter physics.

 ### Publications
-A list of my publications can be found [here](https://scholar.google.co.in/citations?user=gJdIrrsAAAAJ).
+A list of my publications can be found on [Google Scholar](https://scholar.google.co.in/citations?user=gJdIrrsAAAAJ).
+Most of my pre-prints are available on [arXiv](https://arxiv.org/a/chakrabarty_s_1.html).